Skip to content

 Knowledge Becomes Muscle

+You know the difference between understanding something intellectually and being able to do it under pressure.
 Ericsson himself rejected the 10,000-hour rule.
 His actual finding: quality of practice explains expertise far better than quantity.
-The University stage of Superhuman development is where theory becomes embodied skill — through the same progression martial artists call Shu-Ha-Ri and philosophers call embodied cognition.
+The University stage is where your theory becomes embodied skill — through the same progression martial artists call Shu-Ha-Ri and philosophers call embodied cognition.

 May 6, 202610 min